 Andrew Donald is a Client Director for British Gas Business.
-Expenditure in the year relates to the supply of electricity.
+Expenditure in the prior year related to the supply of electricity.

-Mike Day is a director and shareholder of Day 8 Ltd. Income in the year relates to enterprise activities.
+Mike Day is a director and shareholder of Day 8 Ltd. Income in the prior year related to enterprise activities.

-27 Amounts disbursed as agent
+28 Amounts disbursed as agent